defencedigital/moduk-service-manual/src/content-toolkit/index.md

 ## [How to audit content](/content-toolkit/how-to-audit-content) {.govuk-heading-m .govuk-!-margin-bottom-1}

 - why you must audit content in Defence
-- where to start and how to plan an audit
+- how to plan an audit
 - use common templates and checklists

 ## [Defence publishing process](/content-toolkit/defence-publishing-process) {.govuk-heading-m .govuk-!-margin-bottom-1}